aantron/ocaml.org/data/planet/typeocaml/height-depth-and-level-of-a-tree.md

 <p><strong>The height of the root is 1.</strong></p>

 <blockquote>
-  <p>Height of tree &ndash;The height of a tree is the number of edges on the longest downward path between the root and a leaf.</p>
+  <p>Height of tree –The height of a tree is the number of edges on the longest downward path between the root and a leaf.</p>
 </blockquote>

 <p>So <strong>the height of a tree is the height of its root</strong>. </p>